 ― Albert Camus

-This event is proudly presented in partnership with Paramount Recreation Club.
+This event is proudly presented in partnership with The Old Clare Hotel.

-Paramount Recreation Club and The School of Life have a commitment to improving people's emotional and physical health.
-Our shared mission is to create experiences and environments where people's wellbeing can flourish.
+The Old Clare Hotel and The School of Life have a commitment to providing enlightened hospitality to its customers.
+Our shared mission is to create events and environments where meaningful connections can flourish.